 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Prosper Female voluntary sterilization, including anesthesia and confirmation testing following tubal occlusion Insertion of surgically implanted timerelease contraceptive drugs and intrauterine devices (IUDs) Nothing Nothing Nothing Surgical and any other procedures requiring licensed staff to monitor your vital signs as you regain sensation after receiving drugs to reduce sensation or to minimize discomfort.
-Nothing Nothing Nothing • Insertion of internal prosthetic devices.
-See Section 5(a) Orthopedic and prosthetic devices , for device coverage information.
-Nothing Nothing Nothing Note: The following contraceptive devices and drugs are provided at no charge: intrauterine devices (IUDs), implanted time-release contraceptive drugs and injectable contraceptive drugs.
+High Option Standard Option Prosper Note: The following contraceptive devices and drugs are provided at no charge: intrauterine devices (IUDs), implanted time-release contraceptive drugs and injectable contraceptive drugs.
 We cover oral contraceptives, cervical caps, and diaphragms under the prescription drug benefit.
-Not covered: All charges All charges All charges Reversal of voluntary surgical sterilization Services for the promotion, prevention, or other treatment of hair loss or hair growth.
-Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form Reconstructive surgery High Option Standard Option Prosper Surgery to correct a functional defect Nothing Nothing Nothing Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers and toes
+Nothing Nothing Nothing Not covered: All charges All charges All charges Reversal of voluntary surgical sterilization • Services for the promotion, prevention, or other treatment of hair loss or hair growth.
+Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form Reconstructive surgery High Option Standard Option Prosper Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers and toes Note: We cover dental extractions, dental procedures necessary to prepare the mouth for an extraction and orthodontic services that are an integral part of reconstructive surgery for cleft palate, cleft lip, or other craniofacial anomalies associated with cleft palate.
+Nothing Nothing Nothing All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices)